dakotahNorth/AITradeEntry/README.md

 Do not reload the quantity when multiple orders specified on a prompt, ask me for what quantity I should use.

 When I ask questions about my trading activity, it relates only to the command given during this conversation.

+## Self Cross Prevention
+A buy order and a sell order can't be sent at the same time if they have the potential to cross on the street.
+One of the orders must be cancelled first.

+If the price of the sell order is greater then all the buys orders currently created (or the reverse with buys and sells), there is no potential for this order to be self-crossed, and therefore the order can be created.

+Please do not let prices cross when sending orders to the street for the same symbol.

 # Examples